 Actually, maybe make that Rolling Stone:

-Her publicist sets up a Make A Wish thing in Austin to help patch up the fact that she just melted down on-stage in Houston, but Gwyneth would rather lie there and be all sad about how she’s in a fur coat but no pants, because her life is so HARD, because it’s really a challenge when people think you drank while pregnant and then acted stupid enough to kill your baby, when in fact what happened is you got drank while pregnant and acted stupid enough to kill your baby.
+Her publicist sets up a Make A Wish thing in Austin to help patch up the fact that she just melted down on-stage in Houston, but Gwyneth would rather lie there and be all sad about how she’s in a fur coat but no pants, because her life is so HARD, because it’s really a challenge when people think you drank while pregnant and then acted carelessly and your baby died, when in fact what happened is you drank while pregnant and then acted carelessly and your baby died.
+(Are we ever going to get a backstory on this that makes it seem less egregious?)
 Rough times for our heroine.

 Meanwhile, Beau and Leighton have that “oh get a room already” moment where she’s quizzing herself with flash cards in the tour van and he teases her about wanting to be smarter.